Frequently asked questions

 Loose and comfortable clothes are ideal.
 If your injury is foot or leg related, please bring shorts.
 If your injury is elbow, shoulder or neck related, please bring a vest top or something similar.
 If your injury is sport related, please bring the shoes that you normally wear as this will help us to provide a detailed assessment, taking into account all of the potential contributing factors.

 Initial appointments are around 45 minutes and follow-up appointments are 30 minutes depending on the complexity of your injury.

 We don't usually do this, but we can if you ask us.

-You can by Card or Cash for you treatment
+You can by Card or Cash for you treatment.
+We Also accept Cheque and Bacs transfer as required.

 We require 24 hours notice of cancellation of an appointment.
 After this time, you will be charged for the full cost of your appointment.
 However, if you reschedule your appointment you will only need to pay half of this fee.
 If you give us more than 24 hours notice of cancellation there is no charge.